Metapatterns in Nature, Mind, and Culture

 Wednesday, 3:30-6:00 p.m.

 The destruction of the art of the enemy, or cultural looting, has almost always been one of the staple by-products of international, civil, or religious strife.
-From ancient or biblical times to the recent wars in the former Yugoslavia and Afghanistan, art plunder and the willful destruction of cultural patrimony—from palaces, museums, libraries, churches, mosques, and synagogues to paintings, statues, icons, and books—have been used by the victors as a supplementary means to conquer, annihilate, and humiliate the enemy.
-By studying some examples of destruction and looting, we will explore the enemies' fascinating political, aesthetic, or religious justifications for these acts.
+From ancient or biblical times to the recent wars in Afghanistan and Iraq, art plunder and the willful destruction of cultural patrimony-from palaces, museums, libraries, churches, mosques, and synagogues to paintings, statues, icons, and books-have been used by victors and looters as a supplementary means to conquer, annihilate, and humiliate the enemy.
+By studying some historical and recent examples of destruction and looting, we will explore the enemies' fascinating political, aesthetic, or religious justifications for these acts.
 We will also consider why some enemies destroy while others simply take along, sell, or abandon; we will describe the positive and negative role of museums in some of these events, and learn how the "values of collecting" and the creation of museums may have helped to preserve art destined to be destroyed or looted by others.
-Above all, we will constantly be redefining what art is and what it means—to us and to our enemies.
-There will be guest speakers and field trips to museums.
+Above all, we will learn about the history of art and constantly be redefining what art is and what it means to us and to our enemies.
+There will be two field trips, including one to MoMA.

 Performing Homer: The Iliad and the Odyssey